wuhanstudio/k8s-istio-https/README.md

 zipkin                 ClusterIP      10.28.12.152   <none>         9411/TCP                                                                     46h
 ```

 For me, the external ip above is **35.246.2.206 (istio-ingressgateway)**.
-After updating the dns recors, the apps are available at:
+After updating the DNS record, the apps are available at:

 ```
 # Replace domain names  with yours in the yaml file